tbpgr/ruboty-help_query/README.md

 # Ruboty::HelpQuery

-An Ruboty Handler + Actions to show all help commands that match &lt;query&gt;.
+A Ruboty Handler + Actions to show all help commands that match &lt;query&gt;.

 :warning: Duplicated.
 Because ruboty-help supported filter from 2015/03.